roedoejet/g2p/README.md

 This library is for handling arbitrary transductions between input and output segments while preserving indices.

-:warning: :construction: This repo is currently **under construction** it is certainly useable, but you should proceed with caution when integrationg into other projects as it is currently pre-alpha and breaking changes should be expected :construction: :warning:
+:warning: :construction: This repo is currently **under construction** :construction: :warning:

+It is certainly useable, but you should proceed with caution when integrating into other projects as it is currently pre-alpha and breaking changes should be expected.

 ## Table of Contents
 - [Gⁱ-2-Pⁱ](#g%e2%81%b1-2-p%e2%81%b1)